sourmash-bio/sourmash_plugin_directsketch/README.md

 If you're building large databases (over 20k files), we highly recommend you use batched zipfiles to facilitate restart.
 If you encounter unexpected failures and are using a single zipfile output (default), `gbsketch` will have to re-download and re-sketch all files.
 If you instead set a number of accessions using `--batch-size`, e.g. 10000, then `gbsketch` can load any batched zips that finished writing, and avoid re-generating those signatures.
+Note that batches will use the `--output` file to build batched filenames, so if you provided `output.zip`, your batches will be `output.1.zip`, `output.2.zip`, etc.

 Full Usage: